Regis College

 Undergraduate Research Certificate

-Undergraduate research is a high-impact practice that deeply engages students with the university.
-This certificate was designed to make research opportunities more transparent and accessible to a wide range of students.
-Undergraduates pursuing this certificate will engage in collaborative research with a faculty mentor over the course of 2-3 years.
+Engaging in scholarly and creative activity is a high-impact practice that deeply connects students to the university community.
+The Undergraduate Research Certificate was designed to make these opportunities more transparent and accessible to a wide range of students.
+Undergraduates pursuing this certificate will collaborate with a faculty mentor on original scholarship, creative endeavors, or inquiry-based projects over the course of 2-3 years.

-The certificate provides an opportunity for undergraduates to develop in-depth knowledge within their chosen field, engage in cross-disciplinary research, familiarize themselves with new technology, expand their qualitative and quantitative research skills, and foster meaningful relationships with their professors.
-Students pursuing the certificate will identify and cultivate their passion for a discipline as they grow into independent, self-motivated scholars in their field.
-Throughout this process, students will be challenged to discern and articulate their scholarly identity.
+The certificate provides an opportunity for students to develop in-depth expertise within their chosen field, engage in cross-disciplinary exploration, familiarize themselves with emerging methodologies and technologies, and refine both qualitative and quantitative analytical skills.
+Additionally, students will cultivate meaningful relationships with faculty mentors while growing as independent, self-motivated scholars and creators.
+Throughout this process, students will be encouraged to discern and articulate their scholarly or artistic identity.

-Designed to be completed alongside a student’s traditional undergraduate degree, the certificate combines dedicated coursework in research methodology and communication with mentored research and advanced coursework in a student’s chosen discipline.
-Interested students should contact the Director of the Undergraduate Research Certificate for more information and details on how to apply.
+Designed to complement a student’s undergraduate degree, the certificate integrates dedicated coursework in research methodologies, creative processes, and scholarly communication with mentored projects and advanced coursework in a student’s chosen discipline.
+Interested students should contact the Director of the Undergraduate Research Certificate for more information and application details.

 Admission Requirements